 If you cannot log in using the information above, email support at email@example.com.
 Please include your Student ID Number, date of birth, and full official name and a detailed description of the problem in the email.
 (Including screenshots of any error messages or other relevant information is helpful.)

-To meet the Southern Union's accreditation requirements in the area of testing in distance education courses, ALL online, virtual, and selected hybrid courses must employ online, live proctoring for a mid-semester test and the final exam.
+To meet Southern Union's accreditation requirements in the area of testing in distance education courses, ALL online, virtual, and selected hybrid courses must employ online, live proctoring for a mid-semester test and the final exam.
 A charge of $35 per course is assessed with tuition for each distance education course to cover the cost of this service.
-ProctorU (by Meazure Learning) is the live online proctoring service Southern Union uses.
+ProctorU (by Meazure Learning) is the live online proctoring service used by Southern Union.
 This service allows exam takers the convenience of completing their assessments at home, while still ensuring the integrity of the exam for the institution.

 Note: Live proctoring means someone in a remote location will watch you as you take your test.
-To preserve the integrity of this process, your testing session will be recorded for the instructor to review, if needed.
-If this is not acceptable to you, do not sign up for a distance educaton course.
+To preserve the integrity of this process, your testing session will be recorded for the instructor to review if needed.
+If this is unacceptable to you, do not sign up for a distance education course.

 Watch this Video: "Student Experience: Colleges and Universities"